AuReMe/esmecata/README.md

 - `--gseapyCutOff` to set adjusted p-value cut-off for gseapy enrichr term (by default it is 0.05).
 - `--orsumMinTermSize` to set the MinTermSize of orsum (the minimum size of the terms to be processed).
-- `--ko` to specify that KEGG Orthologs are present in the annotation so their names would be retrieved and used.
 - `--annot-names` to give enriched element names (for example annotation names).
 It expects a json file, the default one is present [here](https://github.com/AuReMe/esmecata/blob/main/test/test_data/annotation_names.json).
 But you can make your won by putting as key the ID of the annotation/element and as value the annotaiton/element name.
 By default, it downloads annotation names for EC numbr, GO Terms and KEGG Orthologs.

 This generates several ouputs among them: